PaulBowden673/Projects-MP-MP1/README.md

 **I incorperated the following things in order for the target audience to have a great experience when visiting my website,**

-- Audio clips for visitors to listen to some of the bands songs
+- Links to buy the Band's Albums and Merchandise through BandCamp.com
 - A video file so the visitors can view the band performing their latest video
 - A sign up page for the user to register to receive information on Mr Shiraz's mailing ist.
 - Information about the key band members and photos of the band performing